Using your VA Educational Benefits

 VA Work Study and Student Veterans of America

-There is a Student Veterans’ Affairs Office located in Elston 223.
-This office provides veterans and their family members attending SUNY Schenectady County Community College information about benefits, vocational rehabilitation, and resources within the campus as well as community.
-The unique feature of this Office is that staffing is done with veterans who are students at the College.
-The Office, consequently, provides a space where veterans and their family members attending SUNY Schenectady are not only able to obtain important information, but can also link up with others on campus who may have similar experiences and concerns.
+There is a Veterans Resource Office located in Elston Hall, Room 220H.
+This office provides Veterans and their family members attending SUNY Schenectady information about benefits, vocational rehabilitation, and resources within the campus as well as community.
+The unique feature of this Office is that staffing is done with Veterans who are students at the College.
+The Office, consequently, provides a space where Veterans and their family members attending SUNY Schenectady are not only able to obtain important information, but can also link up with others on campus who may have similar experiences and concerns.
 Please stop by the Office and get to know the people there.
-If you are interested in being a student veteran worker for that Office, please see Steve Fragale or Dr. Ellen Wertlieb in Student Affairs (Elston 222).
+If you are interested in being a student worker for that Office, please see Dr. Ellen Wertlieb in the Student Affairs Office (Elston 222).

-SUNY Schenectady County Community College has a Veterans Club (Student Veterans of America).
-You can contact Dr. Ellen Wertlieb (firstname.lastname@example.org) or Harry Buffardi (email@example.com), the Club’s faculty advisors.
-In addition, please feel free to speak with someone in the Student Veterans’ Affairs Office for further information about the club.
+SUNY Schenectady has a Veterans Club (Student Veterans of America).
+You can contact Dr. Ellen Wertlieb (firstname.lastname@example.org) or Harry Buffardi (email@example.com), the Club’s faculty advisors for more information.
 All are welcome and encouraged to attend and participate in the club meetings and activities.
-If you wish to contact a member of the club who is a veteran, you may call the student veteran office at (518) 381-1276.

 Academic credit for training completed while in service is reviewed by the Registrar’s Office in conjunction with the Deans.
 If you wish to have your military record reviewed please submit an official Joint Services Transcript (JST) to admissions when applying to SUNY Schenectady.
 As of March 1, 2013 AARTS (Army Transcript), SMART (Navy Transcript) and Coast Guard Institution Transcript have moved to the Joint Services Transcript.
 The JST is a uniform transcript of all military training and experience for service members of all branches, except the Air Force, which has its own, regionally accredited transcript.
 This new electronic transcript service includes Officer and Warrant Officer training, joint military training conducted by other services, and DANTES funded test scores.